lucky-sideburn/kubeinvaders/README.md

 This project is part of landscape of [Cloud Native Computing Foudation](https://landscape.cncf.io/) in the Observability and Analysis - Chaos Engineering section.

+- Launch the demo at this link [https://kubeinvaders.platformengineering.it](https://kubeinvaders.platformengineering.it/)
+- Monitor the pod status here [https://kubeopsview.platformengineering.it](https://kubeopsview.platformengineering.it)

 Backed by the teams at [platformengineering.it](https://platformengineering.it) and [devopstribe.it](https://devopstribe.it), which provides enterprise-grade features and certified resilience services for your Kubernetes infrastructure.

 <img src="https://raw.githubusercontent.com/lucky-sideburn/kubeinvaders/master/doc_images/logo.svg" width=50% height=50%>